How to Become Communication Engineer

 Meena Tamang

-A communication engineer is responsible for designing and implementing communications systems that are used to transfer information over long distances.
+A communication engineer is responsible for designing and implementing communications systems that transfer information over long distances.
 Recently, communication engineering has emerged as an attractive field for careers among the younger generation.

 Generally, communication engineering is a field that has to deal with multiple sectors.
-Therefore, communications engineers are required to have and maintain a strong background in electrical engineering, computer science, and telecommunications.
+Therefore, communications engineers must have and maintain a strong background in electrical engineering, computer science, and telecommunications.

-Because you get to be involved in research and development of new products and services, it poses a challenge and a great learning opportunity.
-Meanwhile, you will get to work closely with other engineers to ensure that their designs meet specific requirements.
+Because you get involved in researching and developing new products and services, it poses a challenge and a great learning opportunity.
+Meanwhile, you will work closely with other engineers to ensure their designs meet specific requirements.

-Communication Engineers are capable of solving complex problems and also earn a lucrative salary.
-The average salary of the communication engineer is estimated to be around US $79,754/year on an average (in a $51,000 - $118,000 range).
-This range can go beyond the specified margin as per the relevant experience and specialisation.
+Communication Engineers can solve complex problems and earn a lucrative salary.
+The average salary of the communication engineer is estimated to be around US $79,754/year (in a $51,000 - $118,000 range).
+This range can exceed the specified margin per the relevant experience and specialisation.

-So, if you want to enter one of the most deeming and rewarding career lines and wonder “ how to become a Communication Engineer?”, this is the right read for you.
+So, if you want to enter one of the most deeming and rewarding career lines and wonder “ how to become a Communication Engineer?” this is the correct read for you.

 What is a Communication Engineer?